Best Checking Accounts – Our 9 Recommendations for 2021

 Express Checking: This is the checking account for today’s digital person.
 If you don’t like going to the bank, this could be for you.
 These accounts are designed for use on computers, phone apps, ATMs or by telephone.
 You may actually get a fee for going to a live teller.
 The upside is fees are minimal as long as you keep banking digitally.

-Joint Checking: Need to share an account with a spouse or another person?
-A joint checking account lets you both put money in and take money out as needed.
+Joint Checking: Need to share a checking account with a spouse or another person?
+A joint account lets you both put money in and take money out as needed.

 Fresh Start or Second Chance Checking: If you’ve run into financial trouble and have had your accounts closed, it can be tough to get a new account.
 These accounts are designed to minimize the bank’s risk, but they allow you to open a new account.
 If you maintain it well for an extended period of time, it may open opportunities for you to upgrade.